Curriculum

 School Day at Acton Academy

-Our main goal as a school is to ensure that our pupils are equipped to know and understand the world
+Our main goal as a school is to ensure that our students are equipped to know and understand the world

 and to live the life they want.